wbp2114/ML_recipe_sodium/Predictive_Modeling---Recipe_Sodium.md

 ## Multivariate Adaptive Regression Splines (MARS)

-The MARS model pieces multiple linear regession models to capture nonlinearity of polynomial regression by assessing knots or cutpoints much like step functions.
+The MARS model pieces multiple linear regression models to capture nonlinearity of polynomial regression by assessing knots or cutpoints much like step functions.
 The MARS model's hyperparameter tuning grid enables automatic feature selection by selecting the optimal number of interaction effects (degree) and the number of items to retain (nprune).
 Another beneift is the MARS model does not require preprocessing.

 ``` r
 library(doMC)